Guide to the best things to do in Georgia country. Historical churches, mountain treks, wine tasting, sea, and other

-I divided the interesting places into 7 main areas: Kutaisi, Svaneti, Tbilisi, Kazbegi, eastern Georgia, southern Georgia, and Batumi.
+I divided the best things to do in Georgia into 7 main areas: Kutaisi, Svaneti, Tbilisi, Kazbegi, eastern Georgia, southern Georgia, and Batumi.

 Kutaisi and surroundings

 Most low-cost airlines fly to Kutaisi and many people start their travel here, so we’ll start with this area.
-There are not many interesting sightseeing tourist places to see in Kutaisi itself.
+There are not many interesting things to do in Kutaisi itself.
 You can arrange a SIM card, exchange money, or taste local food for the first time.
 But there is no need to stay there longer.

 However, the surrounding area offers a few interesting attractions:

 Prometheus Cave is the largest accessible cave in Georgia is absolutely breathtaking!
 I dare to say that this is the most amazing cave I’ve ever been to.
-There is an incredible amount of stunning stalactite and stalagmite formations spread along a 1600-meter long path.
+There is an incredible amount of stunning stalactite and stalagmite formations spread along an 1600-meter long path.
 You might say that caves are similar everywhere in the world and that the photos are similar to some of the caves where you’ve already been.
 I also thought that, but I was absolutely amazed by the size and length of this cave.
 In most

 Prometheus Cave is closed on Monday.